thanpolas/toddmotto.github.io/_posts/2014-07-17-deprecating-the-switch-statement-for-object-literals.md

 };
 {% endhighlight %}

-Then we can call the Object literal's function:
+The difference is we need to call the Object literal's function:

 {% highlight javascript %}
 drinks[type]();
 {% endhighlight %}

-This is by far better syntax, more maintainable and readable.
-We also don't have to worry about `break;` statements and cases falling through - it's just a plain Object!
+More maintainable and readable.
+We also don't have to worry about `break;` statements and cases falling through - it's just a plain Object.

-Usually, we would delegate the work that `switch` would have done into a single function, so let's do the same here and turn an Object literal lookup it into a usable function:
+Usually, we would put a `switch` inside a function and get a `return` value, so let's do the same here and turn an Object literal lookup it into a usable function:

 {% highlight javascript %}
 function getDrink (type) {